An octree-based sampling algorithm for analyzing big simulation data

+Deep convolutional autoencoders were also employed by Glaws et al. \cite{glaws_deep_2020} for in-situ data compression of CFD simulations.
+For a compression ratio of $64$, the reported reconstruction error was significantly lower than that obtained using singular value decomposition at an equivalent compression ratio.
+However, the proposed method relies on a fixed compression ratio and was developed specifically for turbulent flow configurations, which may limit its direct applicability to a wider range of flow scenarios.
+Moreover, one should keep in mind that neural network training is usually stochastic and depends on several hyperparameters, so each run yields a slightly different compression and requires tuned training parameters.

+An alternative data reduction strategy was investigated by Otero et al. \cite{otero_lossy_2018}.
+In their work, the discrete Legendre transform was utilized to first convert the data into the spectral space, followed by a truncation based on modal amplitudes.
+Although they were able to achieve compression ratios up to $97\%$ across different flow scenarios, their approach relies on a specific spectral element method and is therefore not easily transferable to other numerical methods or data structures.\\

+When it comes to modal analysis tasks, the singular value decomposition (SVD) is the backbone of many state-of-the-art techniques.
+To deal with large data matrices, incremental and streaming variants of the SVD exist; refer to \cite{kuhl_incremental_2024} for a recent overview.
+These methods update the POD basis incrementally by processing individual snapshots or batches of snapshots, thereby reducing memory and storage requirements.
+Recent applications to large flow datasets include \cite{li_enhanced_2022, kuhl_incremental_2024, liu_incremental_2026}.
+However, the resulting POD modes remain high-dimensional spatial fields, whose visualization and processing still require considerable computational resources.
+The same argument holds true for other modal decomposition algorithms.\\

 It is important to note that lossless and lossy approaches can be combined to maximize data reduction while minimizing information loss.
 For instance, using binary formats such as HDF5 combined with lower precision - e.g., single precision floating point numbers - will lead to a significant decrease in the computational resources required and may already be sufficient in many cases.